- Will my child be with Spanish students?

 - towels (1 for the shower, 1 for the beach/pool/etc.)

 - laundry bag marked with child's name

 - personal care products (shampoo, soap, toothbrush, toothpaste, etc.)

 - any medication taken by your child, along with instructions for its proper use

 - spending money

 If you want to avoid the hassle of items of your child's clothing being forgotten, misplaced, or destroyed, you can purchase a camp uniform kit for your child.
 The kit includes 1 sweatshirt, 2 pairs of shorts, 6 t-shirts and a baseball cap.

 My child is going to be at camp for several weeks.
 Will there be any type of laundry service available?

 Yes.
 Every two weeks we provide a laundry service, which is included in the price of your child's summer program.
-Simply have your child bring a laundry bag with his / her name on it.
-It may also be adviseable to mark all items of clothing to ensure that nothing is lost.
+Simply have your child bring a laundry bag with their name on it.
+It may also be advisable to mark all items of clothing with your child's name to ensure that nothing is lost.